mserajnik/synapse-purge/README.md

 user@local:~$ docker pull mserajnik/synapse-purge
 ```

-Alternatively, you can also build the image yourself.
-The user that is used
-inside the container when the script is run has UID `1000` and GID `1000` by
-default.
-You might want to adjust this by providing the arguments
-`HOST_USER_ID` and `HOST_GROUP_ID` when making a build in case you run into
-permission issues when the script tries to delete media.

 ### Installing without Docker

 To install without Docker, you can simply clone the repository and install